-On course to fulfill its commitment to bring AI for everyone, Google introduced its Google AI yesterday, May 7.
-It unified all of its efforts related to machine learning, starting from computer vision to healthcare research and more, under the chief umbrella AI.
+Of course, to fulfill its commitment to bring AI to everyone, Google introduced its Google AI yesterday, May 7.
+It unified all of its efforts related to machine learning, starting from computer vision to healthcare research and more, under the chief umbrella of AI.

-This comes after Google researching on various areas of Artificial Intelligence for several years now.
+This comes after Google has researched various areas of Artificial Intelligence for several years.
 As a part of this major transition, the Google AI website gets expanded.
 Additionally, all existing Google Research channels and affiliated Twitter and Google+ channels are renamed to Google AI.

-In the announcement blog, Google mentioned that information existing on these channels or research.google.com are still there, and any links to previous contents will be redirected appropriately.
+In the announcement blog, Google mentioned that information on these channels or research.google.com is still there, and any links to previous contents will be redirected appropriately.

 Now, Google hasn’t revealed any further details via the announcement.
-Although, the Google I/O Conference starts today and will last until May 10, which makes it all anticipating to gain insights on Google AI.
+However, the Google I/O Conference starts today and will last until May 10, which makes it all anticipated to gain insights on Google AI.
 Stay with us!